MiguelLoureiro98/controlib/README.md

 Coming soon...

+# Licence

+This package is licenced under the [GNU General Public License v3.0](LICENSE).

 # About

 ControLib is currently being developed and maintained by Miguel Loureiro, a mechanical engineer who specialises in control systems, machine learning, and optimisation.